Calibrating Bayesian Inference: Bayesian Inference and Statistical Validity

 Let $h:\cY\times \cQ\to\real$ be any $\pr_{\YY, \TTheta}$-integrable function.
 In the light of Fubini's Theorem \citep[][Theorem 18.3]{Billingsley2012}, we can write the joint expectation of $h$ with respect to data and parameters as the following iterated expectations:

 In (\ref{eq:fubini}), setting $h(\yy, \ttheta)$ to the indicator function of $\varpi_{\yy}(\ttheta)\le \alpha$ yields

-for any $\alpha\in[0, 1]$, in which the last inequality follows from (\ref{eq:postcont}), the construction of $\varpi_\yy$.
-Now let $H(\yy)\subseteq\cQ$ be a potentially data-dependent hypothesis about model parameters. (\ref{eq:bcalib}) further implies that
+for any $\alpha\in[0, 1]$, in which the last inequality follows from (\ref{eq:postcont}), the construction of $\varpi_\yy$. (\ref{eq:bcalib}) provides the definition of \emph{strong Bayesian validity} \citep{Martin2022b}, guaranteeing that assigning low possibilities to the true parameters is unlikely to occur in the long run.\footnote{\citet{Martin2022b} addressed a more general scenario when the prior is only partially specified.} Now let $H(\yy)\subseteq\cQ$ be a potentially data-dependent hypothesis about model parameters. (\ref{eq:bcalib}) further implies that

-in which the last line is due to the fact that $\varpi_{\yy}(\ttheta)\le\overline\Pi_{\yy}\{H(\yy)\}$ whenever $\ttheta\in H(\yy)$.\footnote{We implicitly assume that the events involved in (\ref{eq:bcalib}) and (\ref{eq:bcalib1}) are measurable.} (\ref{eq:bcalib}) and (\ref{eq:bcalib1}) respectively correspond to the \emph{strong and weak Bayesian validity} in \citet{Martin2022b}.\footnote{\citet{Martin2022b} addressed a more general scenario when the prior is only partially specified.} The strong validity (\ref{eq:bcalib}) ensures that the true (random) parameters will not be frequently (i.e., with long-run probability more than $\alpha$) assigned low posterior possibilities (i.e., less than or equal to $\alpha$) over repeated generations of parameters and data.
-As a corollary of the strong validity, the weak validity (\ref{eq:bcalib1}) guarantees that any statement about model parameters $H(\YY)$, if assigned low possibility by $\overline\Pi_{\yy}$, are unlikely to encompass $\TTheta$ in the long run.
+in which the last line is due to the fact that $\varpi_{\yy}(\ttheta)\le\overline\Pi_{\yy}\{H(\yy)\}$ whenever $\ttheta\in H(\yy)$. (\ref{eq:bcalib1}) is referred to as \emph{weak Bayesian validity} in \citet{Martin2022b}.
+As a corollary of strong Bayesian validity, (\ref{eq:bcalib1}) guarantees that if a hypothesis is assigned a low possibility, it is unlikely to encompass the true parameters in the long run.\footnote{We implicitly assume that the events involved in (\ref{eq:bcalib}) and (\ref{eq:bcalib1}) are measurable.}